bruensicke/li3_markdown/README.md

 ## Installation

-To enable the library add the following line at the end of `app/config/bootstrap/libraries.php`:
+Add a submodule to your li3 libraries:

+	git submodule add git@github.com:bruensicke/li3_markdown.git libraries/li3_markdown

+and activate it in you app (config/bootstrap/libraries.php), of course:

 	Libraries::add('li3_markdown');

 ## Credits